 "And he came to Ephesus, and left them there; but he himself entered the synagogue and reasoned with the Jews.
 When they asked him to stay a longer time with them, he did not consent, but took leave of them, saying, 'I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing.'
 And he sailed from Ephesus. " (Acts 18:19-21).

 Tabernacles be kept in the future.

 "Likewise the people of the land shall worship at the entrance to this gateway before the Lord on the Sabbaths and the New Moons . . .
 But when the people of the land come before the Lord on the appointed feast days . . ."
 (Ezekiel 46:3, 9)

-According to Alfred Edersheim's book on The Temple, the Feast of Tabernacles is the most joyful of all God's feasts.
+According to Alfred Edersheim's book on the Temple, the keeping of Tabernacles is the most joyful of all God's holy days.
 The harvest in the fall was a reminder of Israel's dwelling in booths after the Exodus and the final harvest when its mission is complete and all people come to God.

 The Last Great Day

-The Last Great Day of the feast is also known as the eighth day.
+The Last Great Day is also known as the eighth day.
 It is an independent festival from Tabernacles.

 The Festival of Shelters begins on the fifteenth day of the seventh month and continues for seven days.
 35 On the first of these days come together for worship and do none of your daily work.
 36 Each day for seven days you shall present a food offering.
 On the eighth day come together again for worship and present a food offering.
 It is a day for worship, and you shall do no work.
 (Leviticus 23:33-36)